-The insight that all schools should have their own School (Assembly) Song came to him thirty years ago and he wrote the first song for primary school children – I’ll Never Forget.
-However, although the song itself is of undoubted quality, there was a negative reaction to the general concept of school (assembly) songs.
+The insight that all schools should have their own Assembly Song came to him a long time ago and he wrote I’ll Never Forget for primary school children.
+However, although the Song itself is of undoubted quality, there was then a negative reaction to the general concept of Assembly Songs.

-Today, however, the situation is changing and a more sensible attitude prevails.
-In particular, people are aware of the need to ensure that young people do not feel, or become, alienated and that the best values of our society are passed on to the next generation.
+Nevertheless, today, and splendidly, the situation is changing and more sensible attitudes prevail.
+In particular, people are aware of the need to ensure that young people do not feel, or become, alienated and that the ethos and esprit de corps of their school and the best values of our society are joyfully passed on to the next generation.